cacheflowe/haxademic/guides/windows-setup.md

   * TeamViewer

 * Disable Java updates:
-  * Find the Java icon in the system taskbar from the up arrow on the right and disable
+  * Find the Java icon in the system taskbar from the up arrow on the right and disable (might not be a thing anymore)
   * Open Java app from Start Menu and disable from there
-  * Open the system Task Manager (ctrl + alt + delete), go to the Startup tab, and disable java updater on startup
+  * (WIN + "Startup Apps") Open the system Task Manager (ctrl + alt + delete), go to the Startup tab, and disable java updater on startup

 * Networking
 	* Set a static [IP address](https://portforward.com/networking/static-ip-windows-10.htm) - only needed for multi-machine networking situations